 The ‘da-da-da’ or ‘ba-ba-ba’ sounds your baby makes are the stepping stones to their first words.
 Baby babbling is a continuous string of vowel and consonant sounds produced by your little one.
-These repetitive sounds may seem meaningless, but it plays a major role in encouraging language development in infants.
-Besides babbling, your baby may make cooing or gurgling sounds as well.
+These repetitive mumbling sounds may seem meaningless, but it plays a major role in encouraging language development in infants.
+Besides babbling, your baby may make cooing, squealing, or gurgling sounds as well.

 Why Do Babies Babble?

 Newborns begin to babble to express their desire to talk, consequently constructing meaningful words and phrases at later stages of their language development.
-A baby would babble to mimic the words spoken by parents or caregivers or mimic the ambient sounds.
+A baby would babble or start murmuring to mimic the words spoken by parents or caregivers or mimic the ambient sounds.
 You may notice your baby babbling in a tone that matches the pitches of your voice or accent.
 Babbling to imitate lays the foundation for learning new words through listening.

 Babbling could also be a response to sensations.
 Babies’ senses are overwhelmed with several stimuli.
 Babbling is one of the many responses used to exhibit their reaction to their new sensations.
-Some babies may babble when startled by loud sounds.
-In such cases, a baby might cry and babble at a higher pitch.
+Some babies may start crying, while some babble when startled by loud sounds.
+In such cases, when a baby might cry, they may babble at a higher pitch.